Long trailing plant with many small white flowers clustered together.

 ID using Smiths Key to the Flora of Arkansas.
 Described as having an inflorescence that is oblong (2-3 times a long as wide), red flowers, and calyx tube 4mm long.

 ID found using Smiths Key to the Flora of Arkansas.
 Described as a creeping plant with rooting at the nodes.
 The calyx tube is 10 nerved and the flowers are white.

-Clover (Trifolium), or trefoil, is a genus of about 300 species of plants in the pea family Fabaceae.
+Clover (Trifolium), or trefoil, is a genus of about 300 species of plants in the leguminous pea family Fabaceae.
 The genus has a cosmopolitan distribution; the highest diversity is found in the temperate Northern Hemisphere, but many species also occur in South America and Africa, including at high altitudes on mountains in the tropics.
 They are small annual, biennial, or short-lived perennial herbaceous plants.
-The leaves are trifoliate (rarely 5- or 7-foliate), with stipules adnate to the...
+The leaves are trifoliate (rarely 5- or 7-foliate), with stipules adnate to...